luokka/Lumikasa/README.md

 Lumikasa game project

+A game where you play as a snowball that shoots snowballs.
+Game engine developed by me.

 You can add stages by dropping image files into the game when stage select window is open
 - Opaque pixels are interpreted as collision data
 - Fully transparent pixels are interpreted as non-collision data